AmericanCouncils/AyamelResourceApiServer/src/Ayamel/ApiBundle/README.md

-# AyamelResourceBundle #
+# AyamelApiBundle #

-This bundle defines the base Resource objects and provides MongoDB mappings for data persistence.
+This bundle provides generic api workflow, and api logic for accessing resource objects defined in the `AyamelResourceBundle`.

 ## Installation ##